 No Impact.
 The proposed project would not displace existing housing.
-Plans are to renovate and construct educational facilities, parking lots and structures, and non-educational facilities serving students and the surrounding community.
-No housing units currently exist on the campus; however, construction of a student housing development is proposed by the District.
+Plans are to renovate and construct educational facilities, parking lots and structures, and noneducational facilities serving students and the surrounding community.
+No housing units currently exist on the campus; however, the construction of housing facilities is proposed by the District.
 No impact would occur and no further analysis is required.
 This topic will not be analyzed in the PEIR.